beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 @end
 ```

-Finally, in our Swift class we need to intercept the prop, and handle it accordingly.
+Finally, in our Swift class, we need to intercept the prop and handle it accordingly.
 Leave the Manager class alone but update the `MyWebView` class:

 ```swift
 // MyWebView.swift